Mike Boessen's Radio Attic

 Stewart-Warner 9003B (1947?)

-For knock down, drag out, eye popping curb appeal, it will be hard to beat this very rare Stewart Warner 9003B table radio.
+For eye catching curb appeal, it will be hard to beat this uncommon Stewart Warner 9003B table radio.
 The large cabinet is extremely well made and complex in its design.
-The chassis is well designed and is a good performer on broadcast and both short wave bands.
+The chassis is well designed.
+It is a very good performer on broadcast and includes two short wave bands.
+Five preset buttons.
 The internal antenna works quite well for local stations.
-The dial glass was an expensive reproduction.
+There is a wire for short wave and more distant stations.
+The Large dial glass was an expensive reproduction and you won't need your reading glasses to tune the radio.
 The original speaker was missing, and I had to replace it with a permanent magnet speaker, which has been reconed and is perfect.
 The sound is very good.
 New grille cloth pretty similar to the original.
-There are some tiny cracks in the left and right edges of the top, and a few other blemishes and veneer repairs in the otherwise very nice cabinet.
-Not piano finish by any means, but pretty well dressed with eight coats of lacquer.
+A few minor blemishes and veneer repairs in the otherwise very nice cabinet.
 I have fabricated a mobile device cable to utilize the original Stewart Warner phonograph jack.
 None has ever sold on the Attic.
-I am very deep into this one expense wise, I hope someone will think the asking price is worth it.
-20"W x 12-1/2"H x 10"D. $499.00.
-(1680084)
+This is a very nice radio.
+I am too deep into it expense wise, but it was too nice to pass up.
+I hope someone will think the asking price is worth it.
+20"W x 12-1/2"H x 10"D. $349.00.
+(1680158)

-Zenith 5-S-228 (1938)
+Zenith 5-R-312 (1938)

 NEW!

-Zenith 5-S-228 (1938)
+Zenith 5-R-312 (1938)

 Zenith 5-S-319 (1939)